ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 [**Link to design**](/mosip/mosip/blob/0.12.0/docs/design/registration/registration-New.md)

 ### 4.2 UIN Update [**[↑]**](#table-of-content)
-When an individual visits the registration center to update their demographic or biometric details, the Registration Officer captures the updated data as provided by the individual in the system.
+When an individual visits the registration center to update their demographic or biometric details, the registration officer captures the updated data as provided by the individual in the system.
 Refer the following process:
 #### A. UIN Updates Turn ON or OFF

 The UIN update feature is configurable by a country.
 Admin can turn either ON or OFF the UIN update feature.

-When an individual approaches the Registration Officer for UIN update, the following scenarios may arise:
+When an individual approaches the registration officer for UIN update, the following scenarios may arise:

 1. If UIN update is turned ON by a country, the registration officer can proceeds to capture the individual’s updated details.
-1. Alternatively, if UIN Update is turned OFF by a country the Registration Officer will not be able to carry out the UIN Update process.
+1. Alternatively, if UIN Update is turned OFF by a country the registration officer will not be able to carry out the UIN Update process.

-#### B. Registration client allows update to UIN data only for configured fields
+#### B. Registration Client allows update to UIN data only for configured fields
-1. An admin can configure the fields that are available for update through the registration client.
+1. An admin can configure the fields that are available for update through the Registration Client.
 The configuration applies at a country level.
 2. The Admin can set the following fields to be update-able at a country level through the admin portal:
    * Name
    * Age/DoB